sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_sigma_calculations/administration_sigma_calculations.md

 If the query indeed returns all of the records, the KPIs are calculated directly in the browser.
 This avoids potentially sending a query-per-KPI to the data warehouse.

 <aside class="positive">
-<strong>IMPORTANT:</strong><br> Incremental computation reduces the number of warehouse `hits` and improves page loading performance, since it only needs to query the data once from the warehouse, and then calculate all the other child elements in-browser.
+<strong>IMPORTANT:</strong><br> Incremental computation reduces the number of warehouse "hits" and improves page loading performance.
+It only needs to query the data once from the warehouse, and then calculate all the other child elements in-browser.
 A cost savings is also inherent in this methodology.
 </aside>

 ![Footer](assets/sigma_footer.png)